Veterinary Internal Medicine at Upstate Veterinary Specialties

-Internal medicine specialists use advanced testing procedures in order to obtain an accurate diagnosis for the pet, and formulate the best treatment plan.
-These diagnostic procedures available at UVS include:
+Internal medicine specialists use advanced testing procedures to obtain an accurate diagnosis for the pet and formulate the best treatment plan.
+Diagnostic procedures available at UVS include:

 - Endoscopy in a variety of areas of the body (e.g., nasal cavities, trachea, lungs, esophagus, stomach, small intestine, colon, reproductive tract, and urinary tract)

 Once a diagnosis is made, our internists provide state-of-the-art therapies to fight the disease, aiming to maintain or improve your pet’s quality of life.

 These treatments could include novel medications, intravenous nutrition, feeding tube placement, 24-hour hospitalization, transfusions, oxygen supplementation, and central venous pressure monitoring.

 Board Certified Veterinary Internists